Lower bounds for the circuit size of partially homogeneous polynomials: Applications

 Here $\tilde f_{q} \in Pol ^{n-t}_{hom} (\F \la Y' \ra)$ is defined uniquely from the equation

 \end{example}

 \

-The following Proposition shows that the circuit size of the polynomial families of tuples of homogeneous polynomials of equal degree associated with a partially homogeneous polynomial $P$ is bounded by the circuit size of $P$.
+The following Proposition shows that the circuit size of each member in the polynomial families of tuples of homogeneous polynomials of equal degree that is associated with a polynomial $f$ which is homogeneous relative to a subset of its variables is bounded by the circuit size of $P$.

 \begin{proposition} 1.
 Let $f : \F^k \to Pol ^r _{hom}(\F\la Z \ra )$ be the polynomial mapping in (\ref{eq:pt1}).
 Then for each $\lambda \in \F^k $ the circuit size of the polynomial $f(\lambda)$ is at most $L(\tilde f)$.